ANALYSIS-Chasing yield, U.S. private equity firms nudge up risk on insurers

 GRAPHIC: Private equity ownership of life and annuity insurance assetshttps://graphics.reuters.com/PRIVATEEQUITY-INSURANCE/RISKS/oakpebgyyvr/

-(Reporting by Alwyn Scott in New York Additional reporting by Saeed Azhar and Hadeel Al Sayegh in Dubai and Kate Duguid and Karen Brettell in New York Editing by Lauren Tara LaCapra and Cynthia Osterman)
+(Reporting by Alwyn Scott in New York Additional reporting by Saeed Azhar and Hadeel Al Sayegh in Dubai and Kate Duguid and Karen Brettell in New York Editing by Lauren Tara LaCapra, Cynthia Osterman and Nick Zieminski)

 ((alwyn.scott@thomsonreuters.com; +13322191977; Reuters Messaging: alwyn.scott.thomsonreuters.com@reuters.net))